 Should I remortgage a house I own outright?

 If you own your property outright, then from a financial viewpoint, you’re in a strong position.
-Taking on a mortgage may be financially beneficial, however it all depends on your own circumstances and reasons for doing so.
+Taking on a mortgage may be financially beneficial, but it all depends on your own circumstances and reasons for doing so.

-- Your reasons for taking on a mortgage.
-You may want to purchase a buy to let property, carry out home improvements or borrow for a personal gift, such as a new car or holiday.
+- Your reasons for taking on a mortgage – You may want to purchase a buy to let property, carry out home improvements or borrow for a personal gift, such as a new car or holiday.
 The reason for taking on a mortgage should make financial sense.
 Your advisor can help you with this.

-- New financial commitment.
-You currently own a mortgage-free property.
+- New financial commitment – You currently own a mortgage-free property.
 Taking on a new mortgage will entail a new financial commitment.
 Although lenders will assess your affordability, it’s important to understand the new financial outgoing that you’re about to take on.
 Will you be comfortable making these new payments?

-Remortgage a property in bad condition
+Can I remortgage a property in bad condition?

-Remortgage for investment
+Unencumbered remortgage for investment

 Generally, investors only purchase with cash instead of a mortgage for one of three reasons.

-- The property is non-mortgageable as it’s in a state of disrepair.
+- The property is non-mortgageable as it’s in a state of disrepair

-- Can resell the property within 6 months (not restricted to the 6 month rule).
+- Can resell the property within 6 months (not restricted to the 6-month rule)

 Even if your home has a problematic kitchen or bathroom, lenders may deem the property uninhabitable and as a result, will decline to give you a mortgage.
 If you’re not sure, our advisors are on hand to answer any of your mortgage questions.